diffplug/spotless/README.md

 apply plugin: 'com.diffplug.gradle.spotless'
 spotless {
-	// If you'd like to specify that files should always have a certain line ending, you can,
-	// but the default value of PLATFORM_NATIVE is highly recommended lineEndings = PLATFORM_NATIVE 	// can be WINDOWS, UNIX, or PLATFORM_NATIVE

 	java {
 		licenseHeader '/** Licensed under Apache-2.0 */'	// License header
 		licenseHeaderFile 'spotless.license.java'			// License header file